queensk/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - The regular expression must match School
 - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression  matching method

+##  Repetition Token #0
+### File: 1-repetition_token_0.rb
+> Requirements:

+- Find the regular expression that will match the above cases
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+## Repetition Token #1
+### File: 2-repetition_token_1.rb
+> Requirements:

+- Find the regular expression that will match the above cases
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+## Repetition Token #2
+### File: 3-repetition_token_2.rb

+> Requirements:

+> Find the regular expression that will match the above cases
+> Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+## Repetition Token #3
+### File: 4-repetition_token_3.rb
+> Requirements:

+- Find the regular expression that will match the above cases
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Your regex should not contain square brackets

+## Not quite HBTN yet
+### File: 5-beginning_and_end.rb
+> Requirements:

+- The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+## Call me maybe
+### File: 6-phone_number.rb

+> Requirement:

+- The regular expression must match a 10 digit phone number

+## OMG WHY ARE YOU SHOUTING?
+### File: 6-phone_number.rb
+> Requirement:

+- The regular expression must match a 10 digit phone number

+## OMG WHY ARE YOU SHOUTING?
+### File: 7-OMG_WHY_ARE_YOU_SHOUTING.rb
+> Requirement:

+- The regular expression must be only matching: capital letters

+## Textme
+### File: 100-textme.rb
+>Requirements:

+- Your script should output: ``` [SENDER],[RECEIVER],[FLAGS] ```
+- The sender phone number or name (including country code if present)
+- The receiver phone number or name (including country code if present)
+- The flags that were used